idlesign/iamreader/README.rst

 It includes:

 * A "remote control" for Audacity to save your time on record process;
-* Audio to video batch conversion tool to facilitate preparations for publishing on video hosting.
+* Audio to video batch conversion tool to facilitate preparations and publishing on video hosting.

 Requirements